 Back to the fire scenario: if everything were to burn, the cost of re-purchasing clothing and beds for our large family alone would be staggering.
 Making sure that our initial needs are met in the ever changing hobbies, interests, clothing sizes, and food portions in our large family is top priority over ensuring that our kids have the latest and greatest toy or item that will quickly go out of style.

 There have been some things that I have gotten rid of that I have received as gifts.
 Some of these things I never used, and some I just don’t use anymore.
 The best way I have overcome this guilt is to passing these items on to someone else.
 Knowing your unused items will benefit or be appreciated by others removes the guilt so much more than keeping that item around and feeling bad that you aren’t using it.

 With only a few downfalls, the benefits completely clearly win!
 If you have been thinking about starting a minimalist lifestyle, go for it!
 Start by getting rid of your own items that you no longer use.
 In the KonMari method, she suggests to start with clothing.
 If that seems too overwhelming, start with your toiletries and get rid of old bottles of product.
 You could even start by getting rid of duplicates in your kitchen.

+For me personally, I like to start in the smallest and simplest room in the house: the smallest bathroom.
+It has nothing sentimental and pretty much only items of function in it.
+If that is not your thing, try starting with a drawer, a shelf, or even your car interior or a purse.
 Whatever you do, just begin.
 Start small and clear a space that you will see often.
 Seeing spaces clean and free from clutter will encourage and inspire you to continue on!